-1. Board of Directors - As at September 30, 2023, the Board of Directors comprised of five (5) directors, three (3) of which are independent as such term is defined in NI-58-101.
-The independent directors were Edward Kent Power, Lap Shing (Andrew) Kao, Nathaniel Mison and Ling Cun (Frank) Yang.
-The non-independent director was Hubert Lau.
+1. Board of Directors - As at September 30, 2024, the Board of Directors comprised of five (5) directors, three (3) of which are independent as such term is defined in NI-58-101.
+The independent directors were Edward Kent Power, Lap Shing (Andrew) Kao and Nathaniel Mison.
+The non-independent directors were Hubert Lau, the Chief Executive Officer of the Corporation, and Adam Morand, the Chief Technology Office of the Corporation.